Numerically efficient density-matrix technique for modeling electronic transport in midinfrared quantum cascade lasers: Introduction

+In this paper, we present a numerically efficient density-matrix model applicable to electronic transport in midinfrared and terahertz QCLs.
+The model is based on a Markovian master equation for the density matrix that is of the so-called Lindblad form \cite{Lindblad1976,breuer_2002,knezevic_JCEL_2013,Jirauschek2019_MaxwellBloch_AdvancedTheoSimulation,Demic2019_AIPAdvances} and thus preserves the positivity of the density matrix.
+The model supplants the need for a phenomenological treatment of dissipation or dephasing: electronic interaction with phonons, impurities, interface roughness, and random alloy disorder are described through the dissipator term derived directly from microscopic Hamiltonians.
+Full in-plane dynamics are included without assuming a thermal distribution or separation of the density matrix into in-plane and cross-plane components.
+Nonparabolicity in the band structure is treated using a three-band $\dpr{k}{p}$ model.
+We note that the model is ideal for QCLs in which a finite number of reasonably well localized states governs electronic transport, and is therefore better suited for midinfrared than terahertz structures.

 This paper is organized as follows.
-Section~\ref{sec:theory} contains an overview of the theory, where we demonstrate how electronic eigenstates (bandstructure) are calculated, and derive a Markovian master equation that governs the time evolutions of the single-electron density matrix and the linear-response to a harmonic electric field.
+Section~\ref{sec:theory} contains an overview of the theory.
+We derive a Markovian master equation that governs the time evolutions of the single-electron density matrix and the linear response to a harmonic electric field.
 In Sec.~\ref{sec:numerical}, we discuss details regarding the numerical solution of the master equation and derive an iterative scheme to efficiently solve for the steady-state and linear-response density matrices.
 In Sec.~\ref{sec:results}, we verify the model by simulating midinfrared QCLs based on InGaAs/InAlAs heterostructures grown on InP.
 We consider an 8.5~$\upmu$m-QCL based on a lattice-matched heterostructure and a 4.6-$\upmu$m-QCL based on a strain-balanced heterostructure.
-We compare our results to experiment, as well as theoretical results based on NEGF, and a semiclassical model where only diagonal values of the density matrix are considered.
+We compare our results to experiment, as well as to theoretical results based on NEGF and to a semiclassical model where only diagonal values of the density matrix are considered.
 Concluding remarks are given in Sec.~\ref{sec:conclusion}.